Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Approach

 \section{Approach}

-We investigate spatial reasoning via the \emph{Absolute Position} task, formulated as Visual Question Answering (VQA) over a $3\times3$ grid.
-To disentangle reasoning from dataset artifacts, we construct controlled synthetic datasets with exhaustive and balanced coverage using CIVET \cite{rizzoli-etal-2025-civet}.
+We investigate how a fully controlled data generation pipeline can improve fine-tuning outcomes via the \emph{Absolute Position} task, formulated as Visual Question Answering (VQA) over a $3\times3$ grid.
+To disentangle task performance from dataset artifacts, we construct controlled synthetic datasets with exhaustive and balanced coverage using CIVET \cite{rizzoli-etal-2025-civet}.
 We then assess transferability by evaluating the performance of the fine-tuned model on COCO (unmatched), and compare against fine-tuning on real-world data from the same distribution (matched).